GDGJIITNOIDA/Devfest2k18/README.md

 All Js should be written in style.js in ./includes/js folder .

 All Css should be written in style.cs in ./includes/css folder

+### Wireframes

+Wireframes for references are kept in wireframes folder in jpg and eps(eps for editing wireframe or adding section) formats

 #### Code Refrences